How an Abandoned House in Utah Happens and What to Do

 2- Recession and Job Loss

-Whether it was the great recession of 2008/09 or the global pandemic of 2020/21, the realities of job loss and economic downturn can negatively affect your ability to take care of and maintain a home.
+Whether it was the great recession of 2008/09, the global pandemic of 2020/21 or high interest rates, the realities of job loss and economic downturn can negatively affect your ability to take care of and maintain a home.
 If you live in a city where a local industry provides most of the jobs, a closure of a factory or major layoffs can affect the entire city and your ability to sell your home.

 3- Bad Neighborhood